Unknown-Nvx/TheSpaceDevs-API-news-storage-system/README.md

 # TheSpaceDevsAPI SpaceNews storage system

- A system to fetch data (Space News Article) from The  [TheSpaceDevs](https://thespacedevs.com/) and store them in a mongoDB collection
+ A system to fetch Space News Article from [TheSpaceDevs](https://thespacedevs.com/) API, and store them in a mongoDB collection.